qaqaqaqaowh/Stuff/ver2/README.md

-# React

-## Problem Statement
+# Why would we want to learn React?

-Let's assume that we are asked by our client to create 10 pages of content in the company's website, all with the same navigation bar.
+Let's assume that we were tasked by our client to create 10 pages of content in the company's website, all with the same navigation bar.

 We proceed to design the navigation bar and placed them into 10 different pages.

-Here are some examples.
+Here are some examples of the pages.

 index.html
 ![index.html](../ver1/example.png)